fischerling/vis-lspc/README.md

 Communicating with language-servers via other channels than stdin/stdout.

 Currently only a handful of language server are configured by default.
-Their configuration acn be found in [`supported_servers.lua`](https://gitlab.com/muhq/vis-lspc/-/blob/main/supported-servers.lua).
+Their configuration can be found in [`supported_servers.lua`](https://gitlab.com/muhq/vis-lspc/-/blob/main/supported-servers.lua).

 ## Requirements